Fidelity Framework as AI Refinery

 As Yann LeCun, Chief AI Scientist at Meta, noted: “A 17-year-old can learn to drive a car in about 20 hours of practice… And we have millions of hours of training data of people driving cars, but we still don’t have self-driving cars.
 So that means we’re missing something really, really big.”

-A New Paradigm for Reliable AI
+A Structured Approach to Reliable AI

-1. Composer compiler: Would enable efficient native compilation through a direct Clef to MLIR/LLVM path
+- Composer compiler: Would enable efficient native compilation through a direct Clef to MLIR/LLVM path

-3. BAREWire interface: Would deliver high-performance, low-burden binary communication
+- BAREWire interface: Would deliver high-performance, low-burden binary communication

-4. Furnace auto-differentiation: Would support reliable machine learning operations
+- Furnace auto-differentiation: Would support reliable machine learning operations

 Type Safety for Neural Representations